SolarNetworkFoundation/solarnetwork.net/content/resources/blogs/announce/2024-06-28-solarflux-settings.md

 ## Robust management API

-The new [SolarUser SolarFlux API][solaruser-flux-api] provides a complete API for managing DIN endpoints within your SolarNetwork account.
-Each endpoint is independently configured with authorization and transform settings.
+The new [SolarUser SolarFlux API][solaruser-flux-api] provides a complete API for managing both your default publish settings as well as stream-level rules.

 <img alt="A table of the SolarUser SolarFlux API endpoints" src="/img/news/solaruser-solarflux-api-table@2x.png" width="858">